elastic/support-diagnostics/README.md

 * Docker installations should use the --type remote option.
 See below for examples.

 ## Installation
-* Download [support-diagnostics-X.XX-dist.zip](https://github.com/elastic/elasticsearch-support-diagnostics/releases/latest) from the Github release area.
+* Download [support-diagnostics-latest-dist.zip](https://github.com/elastic/elasticsearch-support-diagnostics/releases/latest) from the Github release area.
-* Unzip the support-diagnostics-<version>-dist.zip into the directory from which you intend to run the application.
+* Unzip the support-diagnostics-`<version>`-dist.zip into the directory from which you intend to run the application.
 * Switch to the diagnostics distribution directory.

 ## Usage - Simplest Case